Welcome to My Secret Heart

 Welcome to My Secret Heart is the second studio album by Robby Maria and was released on October 10, 2014.
-All songs were recorded between January and February 2014 at the Funkhaus Studios in Berlin, studios in operation at the time of the German Democratic Republic.
+All songs were recorded between January and February 2014 at the Funkhaus in Berlin, studios in operation at the time of the German Democratic Republic.

 Maria was influenced by musicians from various European countries and Canada in order to create a sound different to his previous releases.
-The first single from the album, "Sick Young Man", was published on September 19, 2014 alongside a video shot by German filmmaker Stephan Metzner.
+The first single from the album, "Sick Young Man", was published on September 19, 2014, alongside a video shot by German filmmaker Stephan Metzner.